aiswaryasankar/website/_posts/2018-12-30-where-lunch.md

 ![Poisson MC](/stock_images/pois_splitting.png){:style="float: center;margin-left: 150px; margin-top: 7px :height="550px" width="450px" :class="img-responsive"}
 <br><br>

-Since people choose where to eat equally likely, you now have $$Pois(\frac{\lambda}{n})$$.
+Since people choose where to eat with the same probability, you now have $$Pois(\frac{\lambda}{n})$$.
 We know these are also Poisson because they follow the random exponentially distributed arrival times.
 Now the problem lies in determining the number of unique restaurants visited.
-We can model this as an indicator variable $$Y$$.
+We can model this using the indicator variable $$Y$$.

 $$Y =
 \left\{\begin{matrix}